-Some recommend that intensive and consistent training sessions be provided to interviewers throughout the research process [72].
+Some recommend that intensive and consistent training and/or supervision sessions be provided to interviewers throughout the research process [72; 177].
 They also encourage reviewing specific topics with interviewers, such as: how to approach research participants; how to explain concepts about informed consent, confidentiality, and voluntary participation; the nature of the study; and the type of survey or interview instrument(s).
-When contacting participants and their families, research staff should remember that research participation may not be individuals' first priority, and the research should conform to the needs of the participant, when possible, rather than the other way around [142].
+When contacting participants and their families, research staff should remember that research participation may not be individuals' first priority, and the research should conform to the needs of the participant, being as flexible as possible, rather than the other way around [142; 177].
 For example, in many cultures, women's priorities revolve around their families and children, and data collection will take into considerations the needs of the entire family and family/childcare activities [148].